Lrizika/simpleschema/future_changes.md

 - Add custom exceptions
 	- Look into automagically appending key/value info, rather than adding it manually every time
 - Add tests
-- Add support for applying schemas to objects
-	- Probably add a custom flavoured dict for this?

 Bugs to fix:
 - None currently known!